isl-org/Open3D/docs/tutorial/ReconstructionSystem/refine_registration.rst

    :lines: 5,17-36
    :linenos:

 This script uses the technique demonstrated in :ref:`multiway_registration`.
 Function ``update_posegrph_for_refined_scene`` builds a pose graph for multiway registration of all fragments.
-Each graph node represents a fragments and its pose which transforms the geometry to the global space.
+Each graph node represents a fragment and its pose which transforms the geometry to the global space.

 Once a pose graph is built, function ``optimize_posegraph_for_scene`` is called for multiway registration.